gmitirol/empop-use/docs/using_empop.md

 - Count: Indicating the total number of differences (events).
 - (missing) variants: Specifying the exact nucleotide differences.

-Costs are estimated by the change from the database mitotype symbol to the query mitotype symbol (approx. 1.0 for an average transition; ee [Huber et al, 2018](https://pubmed.ncbi.nlm.nih.gov/30241075/) for further details).
+Costs are estimated by the change from the database mitotype symbol to the query mitotype symbol (approx. 1.0 for an average transition; see [Huber et al, 2018](https://pubmed.ncbi.nlm.nih.gov/30241075/) for further details).

 ### 4.5.
 Alignment